ManhTrinhNguyen/Kubernetes-CKA-/README.md

 - The Pod that are moved to other Nodes don't automatically fall back

 `kubectl cordon node-1` simple mark the Node unscheduable .
 It does not termiate or move the Pod to an existing Node It just make sure new Pod not shedule on that Node

+## Kubernetes Release

+## Cluster Upgrade Process

+The components can be at diffent release versions

+`Kube-Apiserver` is a primary Component in the Control Plane bcs that is a Components that other Componets talk to .
+None of others Components should be in a higher Version than `Kube-Apiserver`

+If `Kube-Apiserver` = `X` -> `Controller Manager` and `Kube-scheduler` can be = `X - 1` -> and `Kubelet` and `Kube-proxy` can be = `X - 2`

+But `kubectl` can be higher or lower than `Kube-ApiServer`

+This permissible skew in Versions allow us to carry out live upgrades.
+We can upgrade component by component if required

+I should Upgrade when:

+- Let's say I'm at 1.10, Kubernetes release versions 1.11 and 1.12.
+At any time, Kubernetes support only up to the recent 3 minor versions .
+So if v1.12 is a latest Kubernetes support v1.11 and v1.10 and v1.12 .
+So before v1.13 release would be a good time to upgrade Cluster to the next Release

+ To upgrade as kuadm:

+ - The recommend approach is to upgrade 1 minor version at the time

+ - I have a cluster with master and worket nodes, running in Production, hosting Pods. serving users .
+The Nodes and components are at version 1.10 .
+Upgrade Cluster invole 2 major steps

+ - First upgrade Master Node and then upgrade Worker Node

+`kubeadm` has an upgrade command that helps in upgrading Cluster `kubeadm upgrade plan` (`kubeadm` not install or upgrade `kubelet`)

+To update `kubeadm` version `apt-get upgrade -y kubeadm=1.12.0-00`

+Then upgrade the Cluster using : `kubeadm upgrade apply v1.12.0`.
+It pull the nessesary image and upgrades the Cluster components

+If I run `kubectl get nodes` I still see master node at `1.11` bcs in the output of this command, it is showing the versions of `kubelets` on each of these nodes registered with the `API server`

+Next we should upgrade `kubelet`.
+Cluster deployed using `kubeadm` has `kubelets` deploy on master node : `apt-get upgrade -y kubelet=1.12.0-00` Once the package upgraded restart the `kubelet` service `systemctl restart kubelet`

+Now I will upgrade the Worker Nodes .

+- First I need to move the work loads from first Worker Node to the other Nodes : `kubectl drain node-1` .
+Then upgrade the `kubeadm` : `apt-get upgrade -y kubeadm=1.12.0-00`  then upgrade the `kubelet`: `apt-get upgrade -y kubelet=1.12.0-00`.
+And then update the Node configuration for the new kubelet version `kubeadm upgrade node config --kubelet-version v1.12.0` then Restart the `kubelet` service : `systemctl restart kubelet` then `uncordon` the node : `kubectl uncordon node-1`

+!!!
+Note: Not nessessary that the Pods come right back to this Node .
+It is only marked as scheduable .
+Only when the Pods are deleted from the other nodes or when new pods are scheudled

+## Demo Cluster Upgrade

+To see what distribution my servers are using : `cat /etc/*release*`